eosnetworkfoundation/replay-test/README.md

 - `--source-net` Defaults to `mainnet`.
 Which chain to target.
 Options include mainnet, kylin, and jungle
 - `--leap-version` Defaults to `5.0.0`.
 Specify the version of leap to use from the builds
 - `--snapshot-version` Defaults to v6.
+- `--source-eosnation` Build manifest from eos-nation webpage of snapshots
 - `--upload-snapshots` Flag takes no values, and defaults to false.
 This uploads snapshots to AWS S3.
 Must have `aws cli` and permission to upload.
 - `--block-space-between-slices` Min number of blocks between slices, cuts down on the number of slices created
 - `--max-block-height` Limits manifest by not processing starting block ranges above value